-Financial information disclosed as at and for the years ended 31 December 2021 and 31 December 2020 relates to both the Group and to the Bank and its consolidated subsidiaries (the "BOC Group"), whereas financial information as at and for the six months ended 30 June 2022 and 30 June 2021 relates only to the Group.
-The information as at and for the six months ended 30 June 2021 has been extracted from the comparative information set out in the Group Interim Financial Report 2022 (as defined in the "Documents Incorporated by Reference" section of this Offering Circular), which is incorporated by reference in this Offering Circular.
+Financial information disclosed as at and for the years ended 31 December 2022 and 31 December 2021 and as at and for the six months ended 30 June 2023 and 30 June 2022 relates to both the Group and to the Bank and its consolidated subsidiaries (the "BOC Group").
+Financial information disclosed as at and for the years ended 31 December 2022 and 31 December 2021 and as at and for the six months ended 30 June 2023 is incorporated by reference in this Offering Circular.
+The unaudited information as at and for the six months ended 30 June 2022 has been extracted from the comparative information set out in the Group Interim Financial Report 2023, which is incorporated by reference in this Offering Circular.
+The information as at and for the year ended 31 December 2022 has been extracted from (i) the comparative information (as restated) set out in the Group Interim Financial Report 2023 or (ii) the Group Annual Financial Report 2022, which are each incorporated by reference in this Offering Circular.